 When Maike was seven years old, her mother developed a brain haemorrhage.
-Since then she has taken on the role of informal caregiver.
-In this interview she tells what this means for her life.
+In this interview she tells what it means for her life to be a young carer.
 ‘My mother has memory problems and sometimes she calls me at school six times a day to ask where I am.’

-Maike is an experienced expert in our European Me-We project that aims to support the well-being of young informal caregivers.
+Maike is an experienced expert in our European Me-We project that aims to support the well-being of young carers.
 The current long-term care tends to focus mainly on people with a physical or mental disorder.
 The problem not only occurs in the Netherlands, but in other countries as well.
 There is still too little attention being paid to young people who take care of their loved ones.
-In addition, young informal caregivers will not ask for help quickly, even though they experience more psychological and emotional problems than their peers.
+In addition, young carers will not ask for help quickly, even though they experience more psychological and emotional problems than their peers.

 ‘I did not speak about it’